South Cornwall · PL24

 Why Tywardreath is its own job.

-Conservation Area covers the village including the church.
+Cornwall Council's lens on Tywardreath is consistent: conservation Area covers the village including the church.
 Par Sands and Par Harbour to the south include china clay heritage and brownfield redevelopment opportunities.
 For extension specifically, parts of Tywardreath sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; coastal salt-laden air around Tywardreath drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
 That's why we treat every Tywardreath project as a PL24-area job first — not a generic Cornwall job with a postcode bolted on.
+The modern infill that dominate Tywardreath (and continue out toward Lostwithiel) set the tone for any extension scheme here.

 Planning note